On this page

 CSHC holders must notify Centrelink within 14 days if any of the following occur:

 - Your (or your partner’s) income changes and is likely to exceed the income test threshold.

 - You (or your partner) purchase an account-based income stream.

-- You (or your partner) are granted a government benefit or a pension from the Department of Veterans’ Affairs.
+- You (or your partner) are granted a government benefit or pension from the DVA.

-- You travel overseas for more than six weeks or you move overseas permanently.
+- You travel overseas for more than six weeks.

 Holding a CSHC doesn’t mean you can forget private health insurance.

 Although it provides some benefits when it comes to pharmaceuticals, visits to the doctor and additional refunds under the Extended Medicare Safety Net, it’s not a replacement for private health insurance.